Mao Inoue: Dramas and films

 Inoue began her acting career at the age of five, appearing in the television series Kids War from 1999 to 2003.
 In 2005, she was awarded the Best Actress Award from the Television Drama Academy for her portrayal of Tsukushi Makino in Boys Over Flowers.

 Inoue made her film debut in 2006 with Check It Out, Yo!

 Inoue took on further television roles, such as the television drama First Kiss, co-starring Yūta Hiraoka.
 She played a maiko-turned-geisha in the drama special Hanaikusa.
 She starred in Anmitsu Hime (2008) and Anmitsu Hime 2 (2009), where she portrayed a princess and also contributed to the 2009 theme song alongside Shoko Nakagawa.

 Following Boys Over Flowers and its 2007 sequel, Inoue starred in the film adaptation, Boys Over Flowers: Final (2008).
-The film topped the Japanese box office and became the second-biggest-earning film of that year, contributing to her nickname, the "10 Billion Yen Actress".
+The film was the highest-grossing live action film released in Japan that year.

 After university, Inoue returned to acting in Boku no Hatsukoi wo Kimi ni Sasagu (2009), in which she shared the lead with Masaki Okada.
 In April of the following year, My Darling is a Foreigner was released in theaters with Inoue starring alongside Jonathan Sherr.

 She reunited with Boys Over Flowers co-star Shun Oguri for the drama Jūi Dolittle (獣医ドリトル, Veterinarian Dolittle), which began airing in October 2010.
 She also starred in the 84th Asadora drama Ohisama (おひさま, The Sun), portraying a young woman who lived through World War II in Nagano prefecture.
 She won "Best Actress" for her role in the 70th Television Drama Academy Awards.

 In February 2011, Inoue co-starred with Yutaka Takenouch in Oba: The Last Samurai, a film about World War II holdout Captain Sakae Ōba.
 Inoue starred in the film Rebirth, which was released in April 2011.
 Both films were successful at the box office.
-In Rebirth, her portrayal of a daughter with a difficult past earned her several film awards, including her first "Best Starring Actress" award in the 35th Japan Film Academy Awards.
+In Rebirth, her portrayal of a daughter with a difficult past earned her the "Best Starring Actress" award in the 35th Japan Film Academy Awards.

-Inoue was chosen to chair the red team in the New Year's Eve Singing Contest Kōhaku Uta Gassen 2011.
+Inoue was chosen to chair the red team in the New Year's Eve Singing Contest Kōhaku Uta Gassen in 2011.
 This team became the first female-led red team to win the Kōhaku Uta Gassen in seven years.

-Due to her performance in Oba: Miracle in the Pacific, she was chosen to star as Chiaki Nishikawa in the comedy film Tug of War! released in November 2012.
+Due to her performance in Oba: Miracle in the Pacific, she was chosen to star as Chiaki Nishikawa in the comedy film Tug of War!, which was released in November 2012.